ridren/terminalGraphDrawer/README.md

 usage:
 ```
 COMMAND LINE OPTIONS:
 	-h --help 	prints this help
-    -w --write    specifies file to write
-    -l --load     specifies from which file load diagram  (should be file creted by the program)
-                        also acts like --save
-    -s --save     specifies to which file save the diagram so it can be loaded later

 IN PROGRAM CONTROL:
 	arrows      - move cursor and choosed part (if any)
-    F1     - selects part (first searches for box, then for line then for text in cursor pos)
+	space/enter - (un)selects part (first searches for box, then for line then for text in cursor pos)
 	              	box and text is selected by top left corner while line is selected wherever its points are
-    F2     - unselects part
-    F3     - removes selected part
+	              	`space` doesnt work for unselecting text, enter has to be used	d           - removes selected part
-    F4     - create box
+	b           - create box
-    F5     - create line
+	l           - create line
-    F6     - create text
+	t           - create text
-    F7     - add point to a line and switch to it
+	l           - add point to a line and switch to it
-    F8     - remove point from a line
+	r           - remove point from a line
-    F9     - change line to an arrow and vice versa
+	a           - change line to an arrow and vice versa
-    Q      - exits program (it is capital Q, not q)
-    w      - writes diagram to "diagram.txt" or file specified by user (for safety reasons, it should be empty file)
-                 to be more specific it writes whatever is in 500x by 100y rectangle
-                 if your project is bigger, you should copy it directly or else it may not save correctly
-    s      - writes diagram data to file specified by user so that it can be loaded later

 	[ ]         - change box size on y axis
 	{ }         - change box size on x axis

+	:           - enter command mode
 	if text is selected you can type normally to add characters and remove them using backspace
 		keep in mind that cursor is not changing its position when you are typing
+COMMANDS:
+	Q           - exits program, UPPERCASE, not lowercase
+	sFILENAME   - saves current project to FILENAME so it can be loaded later
+	lFILENAME   - loads current project from FILENAME, discarding what is on the screen
+	wFILENAME   - write contents of screen to FILENAME
+	enter       - execute current command
+	escape      - discard current command
 ```

 diagram in program: